What are Fibromyalgia Tender Points?

 Some people find that Acupuncture provides relief.
 Studies have shown that massage therapy is an excellent way to decrease pain levels and I find that to be true as well.

 Trigger point injections may help in more severe cases but those must be administered by a trained pain specialist.
-They can contain a local anesthetic or steroids.
+They can contain a local anesthetic or steroids and are only a temporary fix.

 CBD oil is also indicated to be a particularly effective treatment for pain.
-This can be a bit tricky based on the state that you live in because THC (the chemical found in Marijuana that affects the mind) is only legal in some areas.
+It can be taken orally or topically as an ointment (or both may be used).
+This can be a bit tricky based on the state that you live in because THC (the chemical found in Marijuana that affects the mind) is only legal in some states.
 However, not all CBD oil contains THC, and studies have shown that it is still quite effective with pain relief.
 To read more about the details of this study, click HERE: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3728280/

 We all know that the pain we experience from Fibromyalgia comes in many shapes and forms.
 It is important to exercise, eat right, and rest.
 Those three things alone can go a long way in providing relief and remission.
 But everyone is unique and feels their pain differently.
 I hope you will try some of the things I’ve suggested and that it helps you!